 - The copy of the headline, sub-text and button

 - The color contrast of background section, text and button from rest of site

-- Placement of the call to action (left, right, above fold, at end of page, in center, etc.)
+- Placement of the call to action (left, right, above the fold, at end of the page, in the center, etc.)

 Those are a lot of different possibilities to test.
 You’ll want to start with the overall copy.
 What users expect after clicking the button and the words you use.